fetchrobotics/docs/source/api_overview.rst

 rather than directly to `base_controller/command` is that you can override bad commands by simply pressing the deadman on the robot controller.

+The base controller implements a speed reduction when in the proximity of obstacles.
+This will not entirely stop the robot if it is about to hit something, but will prevent full speed collisions.

 .. _head_api:

 Head Interface